Yordan Alvarez Player Props: Astros vs. Tigers

-On Tuesday, Yordan Alvarez (on the back of going 1-for-6 with a home run and four RBI) and the Houston Astros face the Detroit Tigers, whose starting pitcher will be Matt Manning.
-First pitch is at 8:10 PM ET.
+After going 1-for-4 in his most recent game, Yordan Alvarez and the Houston Astros take on the Detroit Tigers (who will start Eduardo Rodriguez) at 2:10 PM ET on Wednesday.

-He collected four RBI (going 1-for-6 with a home run) in his last game against the Tigers.
+He had a one-hit showing in his most recent game (1-for-4) against the Tigers.

 Yordan Alvarez Game Info & Props vs. the Tigers